edwinmoseslow/TicTacToe/README.md

     ----------------------------------
     Diagonally : [1, 5, 9], [3, 5, 7]
     ----------------------------------
-    To check diagonally, you should use this in relation to horizontal & vertical.
+    To check diagonally, I the same concept for horizontal & vertical and extend to the diagonal condition.

-    Condition to prevent all corners positions :
+    Condition to prevent selecting positions from all 4 corners :
     (position % n) > 1 && position > n && (position + n) <= (n * n)

     top-left of 5 is 1 = (get top position) - 1